-If you haven’t strolled into the Nebraska Center for Materials and Nanoscience lately, you may be unaware that Nebraska is home to one of the premier nanoscience and nanotechnology research facilities in the world.
+If you haven’t strolled into the lately, you may be unaware that Nebraska is home to one of the premier nanoscience and nanotechnology research facilities in the world.
 Even if you are aware of it, you might not be entirely sure what nanoscience and nanotechnology entails, and you’re not alone.

 Those who are interested in manufacturing technology will want to take note of this exceptional center.
 In January of 2014, we wrote about a cutting-edge innovation when UNL researchers created the world’s fastest thin-film organic transistors.
 That discovery, along with thousands of others, took place within the facilities of the NCMN.

-This week, the center made news once again as the recipient of a five-year, almost $3.5 million dollar grant to transition the center from local to regional.
+This week, the center made news once again as the recipient of a five-year, almost to transition the center from local to regional.
 The NCMN was founded by the Nebraska Board of Regents in 1988 to provide the State of Nebraska and the University of Nebraska with a nationally recognized center of excellence in materials research science.

 The faculty who work under the purview of the center conduct research in nanoscale materials for magnetic and information technologies, electronics and sensors, energy systems, and sustainable manufacturing—in other words, you have these professors to thank for some of the developments in solar and wind energy.
 Since 2008, NCMN’s external research funding has grown from about $1.0 million to $14.7 million, a notable achievement on its own.